 Women have external and internal genitalia.
 A labiaplasty corrects problems with the external genitalia, while a vaginoplasty addresses issues with the internal genitalia.
 While a labiaplasty reduces and reshapes the labia, a vaginoplasty tightens the vaginal canal.

-Many women choose to undergo a labiaplasty and vaginoplasty at the same time.
-Dr. Mulholland will discuss your options with you during your consultation.
+Many women choose to undergo labiaplasty and vaginoplasty at the same time.
+Dr. Bell will discuss your options with you during your consultation.

 Yes.
-Patients can wear tampons 4-6 weeks after the procedure.
+Patients can wear tampons 4-6 weeks after the surgery.

 It is very difficult to reverse a labiaplasty.
-Patients need to discuss the outcome with Dr. Sasha or Dr. Muholland prior to undergoing the procedure and make sure they want to move forward.
+Patients need to discuss the outcome with Dr. Sasha or Dr. Bell before surgery and ensure they want to move forward.